NickAger/nickager.github.io/_posts/2016-04-25-updating-objective-c-library-for-swift.md

 Clearly my initial expedient solution of using wrapper methods and judicious casts worked but I felt my code was quickly becoming difficult to maintain, even though it was littered with comments explaining the Objective-C -> Swift API.

-Although for one developer it might be difficult to rationally justify the time spent "Swiftifying" an Objective-C library, amortising the time over multiple developers quickly saves time.
+Although for one developer it might be difficult to rationally justify the time spent "Swiftifying" an Objective-C library, amortising the time over multiple developers quickly makes-up the time spent.